— The apocalypse is here; it’s just unfolding in an unexpected way. How can a civilization teach itself how to die?

 What our species has shown throughout history is its incredible adaptability.
-A recent study states how it takes only about two years for people to get used to a new sense of what's normal in the weather.
-As the world around us gets warmer, we will experience a moment of shock with each and new perturbation, discomfort, disturbance.
-Then, we’ll start getting used to it.
-Over and over again.
+A recent study states how it takes only about two years for people to get used to a new sense of what's normal in weather.
+As the world around us gets warmer, we will experience a moment of shock with each, and new perturbation, discomfort, disturbance.
+Then, we’ll start getting used to it —over and over again.
 Unfortunately, that same ability to adapt is going to work against us as the slow catastrophe unfolds: it will consistently undermine any efforts to change.

 Meaning that the much-desirable route change in our system is unlikely to happen.